MSG Celebrates His 50th Birthday & Independence Day In Grand Style With A Crowd Of 35,000 People!

 35,000 Followers

-A crowd of close to 35,000 people wished him on his birthday and chanted his name and his teachings with joy.
+A crowd of close to 1.5 Crore people wished him on his birthday and chanted his name and his teachings with joy.

 International Followers